1/91

 Headache and memory disturbances.

-What does TMS use to treat depression?
+How does TMS treat depression?

 Magnetic fields to stimulate nerve cells in mood-control brain regions.